chaostoolkit-attic/chaoshub-archive/docs/setup.md

 This project is meant to be executed easily locally by default.

-WARNING: Do not run a default, non-configured, instance on a public address.
+**WARNING**: Do not run a default, non-configured, instance on a public address.
 This would be great honeypot!

 You can run the Chaos Hub locally without too much difficulties provided